taddison/tjaddison.com/_posts/2018/2018-09-23-Saving-and-reporting-on-Pester-Infrastructure-test-results-in-Log-Analytics.md

 }
 ```

 The execution of the whole script would be a **Batch**.
-Every call to `Invoke-Pester` is a separate **Invocation**, which can have zero or more test results (technically an invocation has 0..N Describes, each of which has 0..N contexts, each of which has 0..N tests).
+Every call to `Invoke-Pester` is a separate **Invocation**, which can have zero or more test results (technically an invocation has 0..N Describes, each of which has 0..N Contexts, each of which has 0..N Tests).

 Being able to look at batches & invocations will let you detect issues like:
 - Incomplete batches (a hard-error knocked it out half-way)
 - Overall runtime vs. Invocation runtime (vs. test runtime)

 Rather than collecting your results and posting them in one go, I would encourage you to post them after every Invoke-Pester call.
-There are times when your automation will fail, and having incomplete results will assist in telling you how far your batch got before failing (vs. Having no results if you wait until the end to try and post them).
+There are times when your automation will fail, and having incomplete results will assist in telling you how far your batch got before failing (vs. having no results if you wait until the end to try and post them).

 With batches and invocations our pseudocode now looks something like this (I've also included an example call to post data to Log Analytics):